How to Apply for Financial Aid at DMACC

 DMACC Foundation’s Scholarship Application Process

 By applying through the Foundation online application, eligible applicants could be chosen to receive scholarships from any of our six campuses.
-Students can apply for a DMACC Foundation Scholarship every semester.
-For more information regarding the application deadlines and the application, go to: https://www.dmacc.edu/foundation/Pages/application.aspx#overview.
+The online application is available after February 1 each year at: www.dmacc.edu/foundation.
+Application and notification deadlines vary.
+Visit www.dmacc.edu/foundation.

 Application Components Include: